josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 Angular has an [all-new router][AioGuideRouter].

 Like all routers, it needs a place in the UI to display routed views.
-For Angular that is the `<router-outlet>` and it belongs in a *root component* at the top of the applications component tree.
+For Angular that is the `router-outlet` element and it belongs in a *root component* at the top of the applications component tree.

 You don't yet have such a root component, because the application is still managed as an AngularJS app.
 Create a new `app.component.ts` file with the following `AppComponent` class:

 <code-example header="app/app.component.ts" path="upgrade-phonecat-3-final/app/app.component.ts"></code-example>

-It has a template that only includes the `<router-outlet>`.
+It has a template that only includes the `router-outlet` element.
 This component just renders the contents of the active route and nothing else.

-The selector tells Angular to plug this root component into the `<phonecat-app>` element on the host web page when the application launches.
+The selector tells Angular to plug this root component into the `phonecat-app` element on the host web page when the application launches.

-Add this `<phonecat-app>` element to the `index.html`.
+Add this `phonecat-app` element to the `index.html`.
 It replaces the old AngularJS `ng-view` directive:

 <code-example header="index.html (body)" path="upgrade-phonecat-3-final/index.html" region="appcomponent"></code-example>